 However If you’re struggling to afford food, there are places that can help.
-You can and SHOULD use them – don’t let pride get in the way.
 Foodbanks give out free parcels that should provide at least three days’ worth of in-date, non-perishable food.
-Two-and-a-half million were given away last year – and there’s no shame in it:
+Two-and-a-half million were given away last year.

-If you’ve been meaning to review your spending and start budgeting then downloading the Openmoney app is a great place to start.
+If you’ve been meaning to review your spending and start budgeting then the Moneyhelper website is a great resource.

 In debt and need help?

-If you are experiencing financial difficulties, try not to worry – you are not alone and there is help out there.
-Take responsibility for your situation and any debt you may have.
-Ignoring the problem will only make it worse.
+If you are experiencing financial difficulties, you are not alone and there is help out there.

 Worth knowing: Eight out of ten (79%) people in financial difficulty who used debt advice would recommend it and 70% said it had been more helpful than they had anticipated.